paidinesh7/dineshpai.in/content/blog/Indian financial service in numbers.md

 The rapid growth of fintech can also be attributed to favourable macroeconomic and demographic factors, including rising middle class with higher disposable incomes to buy, borrow, save and invest more; increasing mobile access and digital adoption; abundant financial services and technology talent in the country; availability of equity and debt capital; and above all, government initiatives and regulatory efforts to create a conducive environment.

-Here are a couple of subcategories I wanted to list out,
+Here are a couple of subcategories I wanted to list out in terms of market sizes,

 ### Payments data
 * Volume of UPI transactions increased 200x from January 2017 (4.5 Mn) to January 2023 (10 Bn), and the Value increased 600x during the same period